-B3: Predict and evaluate the effects of of the policies and sites with in the Neighbourhood Development Plan
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan

-To provide for sustainable sources of water supply X x X N/A N/A To avoid, reduce and manage flood risk x X X N/A N/A To conserve soil resources and quality x X X N/A N/A To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data by reducing the need to travel to other community facilities.
-N/A Overall commentary and any cumulative effects This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data This policy will lead to some development of community facilities, which will be in line with Core Strategy Policies.
+To provide for sustainable sources of water supply X x X N/A N/A To avoid, reduce and manage flood risk X X X N/A N/A To conserve soil resources and quality X X X N/A N/A To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data by reducing the need to travel to other community facilities.
+N/A Overall commentary and any cumulative effects data This pol Policies.
+It w This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data This policy will lead to some development of community facilities, which will be in line with Core Strategy Policies.
 It will also reduce the need to travel to other community facilities.
 Policy safeguards are in place in avoid or mitigate effects on nature conservation.